kartik-v/bootstrap-fileinput/CHANGE.md

 6. (enh #618): Update German Translations.
 7. (enh #632): Find correct filename in IE9.
 8. (enh #633): New property `maxFilePreviewSize` to control preview of large size files.
+9. (enh #634): Enhance ability for PDF and HTML preview.
+    - Enhanced PDF support as PDF embedding is now possible for `initialPreview`.
+In addition a new template for PDF is available within `previewTemplates`.
+    - HTML Preview is enhanced with a better template.
+The plugin also now includes support for `DOMPurify` plugin (and available in plugins folder).
+This processes and cleans the HTML from XSS before previewing.
+This behavior can be controlled via `purifyHtml` property that defaults to `true`.
+10. (enh #635): Various preview enhancements.
+Previews will be revamped with various functionality:
+    - Add ability to zoom every thumbnail to a modal preview.
+So all types of files (images, videos, pdf, text etc) can be previewed in a larger zoom dialog window.
+    - Automatic slideshow like interface for zoom preview modal.
+One can navigate left or right to view previous or next content in the preview.
+In addition to button navigation, keyboard navigation (via left/right arrow keys) is also available.
+    - Borderless maximized mode and Full Screen mode available for preview.
+    - Auto disable the previous or next button when the first or last file/image is reached.
+    - Now `initialPreview` can be setup MORE easier without writing or returning entire markup.
+Thus the new functionality will enable to use built in `previewTemplates`.
+    - A new boolean property `initialPreviewAsData` is available to control the above.
+If set to `true`, it will allow developers to now pass just the data within `initialPreview` (instead of complete markup) and the markup will be auto generated using `previewTemplates`.
+    - New property `initialPreviewFileType` to set the default file type for initial preview.
+Defaults to `image`.
+Must be on of the keys in `fileTypeSettings`.
+    - All the other settings can be controlled via `initialPreviewConfig`.
+The new properties available within `initialPreviewConfig` are:
+       - `type`: Override `initialPreviewFileType` at global level and set a separate type for each file in the initial preview.
+       - `previewAsData`: boolean property to override the `initialPreviewAsData` setting at global level
+    - New zoom preview control buttons:
+       - `prev`
+       - `next`
+       - `fullscreen`
+       - `borderless`
+       - `toggleheader`
+       - `close`
+    - The other new settings to control zoomed preview:
+        - `previewZoomSettings`: Will allow to set the CSS style (e.g. width, height and other CSS style settings) for each zoomed content type (i.e. `image`, `pdf`, `video` etc.).
+        - `previewZoomButtonIcons`: Ability to set the labels for previous, next, fullscreen, borderless, and close buttons.
+        - `previewZoomButtonTitles`: Ability to set the titles for previous, next,  fullscreen, borderless, and close buttons.
+        - `previewZoomButtonClasses`:  Ability to set the CSS classes for previous, next,  fullscreen, borderless, and close buttons.
+    - Modifications to all language locales JS for accomodating new translations
+11. (enh #636): File action enhancements.
+    - Zoom and Drag buttons will be shown as an additional file action buttons in addition to `upload` and `remove`
+    - New boolean properties `showZoom`, `showDrag`, `showRemove`, `showUpload` are now added to `fileActionSettings` to control display of these buttons
+    - New properties `zoomIcon`, `zoomClass`, `zoomTitle` are available within `fileActionSettings` for controlling the zoom button styles and display.
+    - New properties `dragIcon`, `dragClass`, `dragTitle` are available within `fileActionSettings` for controlling the drag indicator styles and display.
+    - New properties `actionZoom` and `actionDrag` are available within `layoutTemplates` to configure the markup of the zoom and drag buttons.
+12. (enh #639): Add ability to just require package in nodejs
+13. (enh #640): Ability to theme and provide font awesome theme.
+New property `theme` added.
+14. (enh #641): Wrap readFile(index + 1) in a function to prevent 'unsafe-eval' blocking with CSP.
+15. (enh #642): Reorganize JS code into proper folders.
+Following folders will be added/maintained
+    - `locales`: all translation JS files will be located here
+    - `themes`: all theme JS files will be located here
+    - `plugins`: third party JS plugins that will be used to work with bootstrap-fileinput
+16. (enh #643):Implement rearranging / sorting functionality for initial preview.
+    - Add ability to rearrange and sort thumbnails by drag & drop.
+This feature will use the [Sortable plugin](https://github.com/RubaXa/Sortable) which will be included in the `js/plugins` folder.
+    - This feature will be available only for **initial preview thumbnails** for both ajax and form uploads.
+    - New property for drag indicator and drag behavior configurations will be included in `fileActionSettings`:
+        - `showDrag`
+        - `dragIcon`
+        - `dragClass`
+        - `dragTitle`
+        - `dragSettings`
+    - New template `actionDrag` will be available within `layoutTemplates` to configure your drag indicator markup.

 ## version 4.3.1